Uptime Monitoring: What Should Your Business Be Looking For?

 Monitoring Locations (Number of and Geographic Distribution)

 International ecommerce businesses often experience limited outages that may impact sales in one geographic location but not another.

 False alarms are common when testing websites from only one location.
+It’s possible that the outage is isolated to that particular probe server and there’s no downtime at all.
 By checking website performance from multiple locations and alerting when at least two locations are down, you’ll help reduce the number of false alarms from your website monitoring tools.

-Satish mentioned the importance of web monitoring tools that have a “network worldwide in all major cities.”
+DirectPay Product Manager Satish Gaire mentioned the importance of web monitoring tools that have a “network worldwide in all major cities.”

 - Login to your Uptime.com account.